mark182182/sandbox/emacs/README.md

 :Ctr-v -> vertically select
 :yy -> copy selected
-:s/foo/bar/g -> replace 'foo' with 'bar' in all occurances :new -> create new buffer
+:%s/foo/bar -> replace 'foo' with 'bar' in all occurances (can be combined with selection) :new -> create new buffer
 :w [filename] -> save file to current directory
 :C-x h -> select all lines